nikkilocke/AccountServer/AccountServer/help/banking.md

 If the highlighted transaction from the bank statement is similar to one already on the system (e.g. a monthly payment where last month's payment is on the system, but the bank one isn't yet), click the New checkbox against the one in the system.
 A new transaction will be created as a copy of the old one, with the correct new amount and date.
 Check the transaction, and click Save to add it to the system.
 The bank statement transaction will then disappear (because it has been matched to the new one on the system).

 If the highlighted transaction from the bank statement doesn't match any of the ones already on the system, click New next to the bank statement transaction.
-A dropdown menu will appear so you can choose the type of transaction (e.g. Transfer, Deposit, Customer Payment, Cheque, Bill Payment), then the system will create a new transaction of the selected type for you to complete, with the data from the bank statement already filled in.
+A dropdown menu will appear so you can choose the type of transaction (e.g. Transfer, Deposit, Customer Payment, Withdrawal, Bill Payment), then the system will create a new transaction of the selected type for you to complete, with the data from the bank statement already filled in.

 Once all the bank statement transactions have been matched, you are done.